 Distress as Human Expression, Not Medical Symptom

-With some exceptions, emotional and mental distress are thus often caused by the world, not disease pathogens or toxins in the environment.
+However, with few exceptions, emotional and mental distress are thus often caused by the world and our responses to it, not disease pathogens or toxins in the environment.
 These causes are typically social and economic in origin: other human beings, economic and social conditions that give rise to suffering either immediately or eventually following their adverse influence.
 For example: the stresses and strains caused by poverty, relationships, poor parenting, over-work; bullying and other malignant interpersonal behaviours; sexual assault, harassment and abuse, social pressures in dysfunctional work and educational environments upon senstive individuals; traumatic events, warfare, and a whole range of other toxic social, economic and psychological influences acting upon individuals to the point of overwhelm.
 In such cases ‘symptom management’ as stand-alone ‘treatment’ can be a further insult to the suffering person as the means by which he or she reveals and expresses his or her suffering to the world is silenced or subdued.

 For patients, psychiatric diagnoses can offer the beginnings of hope: the promise of recognition of suffering and validation of experience.
 But many patients also express bitter disappointment at undestanding that never comes; medications that merely curtail clarity of thought and emotion or cause greater difficulties rather than helping; the implied promise of being heard, accepted and cared for that in reality becomes an effort to manipulate thoughts and behaviours in the service of social conformity and to the detriment of personal meaning; the stigma and refusal of access to therapeutic services, to insurance and employment.
 This, in my view, is because psychiatric medicine and those allied professions who routinely use psychiatric labelling in the service of professional power – some psychologists, psychotherapists, CBT and other therapists, social workers, nurses and doctors – who have aligned themselves with the psychiatric framework have taken the application of this framework too far, applying a paradigm of understanding physical illnesses in the service of pathologising human experiences that is often inappropriate to the emotional, mental, and ultimately existential healing of the suffering person.
 It is for these reasons that patients and professionals who wish to maintain a more human-centred approach to patient care can usefully approach psychiatric diagnoses with a degree of healthy scepticism and caution; accepting their usefulness as often arbitrary, rudimentary shorthand, but refusing to use a diagnostic category as a restricting lens through which the patient is narrowly viewed, as is often the case.
 Where such labels are applied in the absence of meaningful, consistent, consensual care and support, they serve merely to stigmatise, serving no greater function than name-calling: legitimate where they assist in highlighting risk, vulnerability or danger.
 Otherwise, it is crucial that patients who are given psychiatric diagnoses are fully informed about the limitations of such medicalised labelling so that they then retain the power to accept or refuse such labelling where it serves their best interests.